 Although we don't believe in timing the market or panicking over market movements, we do like to keep an eye on big changes -- just in case they're material to our investing thesis.

-What: Shares of Badger Meter (NYS: BMI) saw heavy selling pressure today, down by as much as 10%, a day after the company reported third-quarter earnings that missed consensus estimates.
+What: Shares of Badger Meter (NYS: BMI) have plunged by as much as 12% after the company reported fourth-quarter and full-year results.

 Interested in more info on Badger Meter?
 Add it to yourwatchlist.